Authors and contributors

 Resources for authors

 The Royal College of Physicians may hold CVs, ‘biographical forms’ (which were filled out at the time of the subject’s election to the fellowship), and occasionally other material.
-These will be photocopied or scanned and sent to the author on request.
+Unfortunately, these are not available for authors during the current situation.

-The assistant editor will verify all factual statements contained in the obituaries, including dates of qualifications and appointments, names, places and publication titles.
-The Harveian librarian and assistant editor reserve the right to edit submitted manuscripts, and to amend factual errors or contentious statements.
+The editor will verify all factual statements contained in the obituaries, including dates of qualifications and appointments, names, places and publication titles.
+The Harveian Librarian and editor reserve the right to edit submitted manuscripts, and to amend factual errors or contentious statements.

 Please note: entries should be unique to Inspiring Physicians.
 We cannot accept previously published obituaries (or texts about to be published).
 You may adapt a piece if you have had it published elsewhere, but please ask for guidance.

 We would love to have images of fellows to accompany their obituaries.
-If you have an image which you would like to add to an entry, please send it to us, confirming that you own the copyright and can license us to publish it on the website.
-Please contact us if have any questions about whether an image is suitable.
+If you have an image which you would like to add to an entry, please send it to us in JPEG format, as an email attachment.
+We have release forms which you can complete, confirming that you own the copyright and can license us to publish it on the website.
+Please email us at firstname.lastname@example.org for the relevant forms, or if you have any questions about whether an image is suitable.

 We encourage fellows to regularly update us on their careers and achievements during their lives.
-If you are a fellow, you can either submit a biographical update form or an updated CV at any stage in your career.
+If you are a fellow, you can fill out our online form at any stage in your career to the obituary service.

 Please contact us if you need further clarification or advice.
-The easiest way to contact us is by email, phone or post.
+The easiest way to contact us is by email.